kjh80222/seoulkit-video-studio/docs/phase-plan.md

 including `render/time_format.py`, `render/trim.py`, `render/concat.py`,
 `render/hold.py`, `render/subtitle.py`, `render/fonts.py`,
 `render/overlay.py`, `render/audio_mix.py`, `render/encode.py`,
-`render/pipeline.py`, and `render/report.py`; 325/325 tests passing as of
+`render/pipeline.py`, and `render/report.py`; 335/335 tests passing as of
 this update, with the ffmpeg/ffprobe-requiring subset auto-skipping when those tools are absent).
 Phase 11 onward is not started and should not be assumed to work - do not reimplement Phase 0/1/2/2.5/3/4/5/6/7/8/9/10 in a new session; extend from here.

 **Phase 11 is explicitly not started, on the user's direct instruction.**
-Before it begins, a separate Phase 9 hotfix is planned (see Known gaps:
+The Phase 9 partial-output hotfix planned after Phase 10 (see Known gaps:
-`mux_and_encode()` can leave a partial file at the real output path on a mid-encode failure) - that hotfix, plus a full regression run, comes between Phase 10 and Phase 11, not folded into either.
+`mux_and_encode()`/`.ass`/`.srt` could leave partial or stale output at the real destination on failure) is now done - `render/pipeline.py` publishes every output file only after a best-effort two-phase commit, with full regression passing (335/335).
+One more end-to-end check is planned before Phase 11 itself starts.

 Phase 10 (`render/report.py`) implements the Stage 5 spec ch.
 17 Render
 Report and owns version-numbered output path assignment